limentum/limentum.github.io/_vestige/interlude-the-party.md

 <hr>
 The party had been going on for a few hours at this point.
 I could recognize most of the people here from school, but not enough to hold a conversation with any of them.
 Most of my time here had been spent with Shae and Tyler.
 The place hasn't been incredibly crowded so far, but there were easily about thirty others in this part of the house alone.
 I’m assuming only high school grades were invited, but there were a considerable number of students to meet that requirement.

 The issue at hand for me - other than how crowded this place is - is that both Shae and Tyler ditched me to go... somewhere?

-Shae saw some of her friends and ran off with them, but Tyler didn't say much of anything before vanishing.
+Shae saw some of her friends and ran off with them shortly after we arrived, but Tyler didn't say much of anything before vanishing.
 So, I’ve been standing here in this random corner of the house, drink in hand, trying to make myself look busy and not awkward.
 This is exactly why I didn’t want to go to this party in the first place.

 "Jake!"
 A voice shouted from across the room.

-I turn my head in confusion, revealing Alex, walking towards me.
+I turn my head in confusion, revealing Alex walking towards me.

 "Oh, Alex!
 Hey!
 What’s up dude!"
 I finish the last bit of my soda, waving at him.
 There was beer available, but I wasn't feeling it.
 This is a Chris party after all.
 Not really my scene.

 "I didn’t think you’d want to come to something like this!
 Feeling the regret yet?" he asked me.

-"I like parties!
-It’s the times like these when I’m standing in a corner by myself with nothing to do that sucks.
+"I can enjoy parties!
+It’s times like this when I’m standing in a corner by myself with nothing to do that sucks.
 Seems to happen every time!"
 I exclaimed, pausing for a moment.
 "Okay, maybe I do hate parties- I’ve had to explain this so many times today."

-"Wow, sounds like somebody needs to socialize instead of stewing in a corner for the rest of the night!"
+"Wow, sounds like somebody needs to socialize instead of stewing in a corner for the rest of the night!" he joked.

 "Socialize?
 Really?
-I know just about everybody here and about none of them are worth talking-"
+I know just about everybody here and about none of them are worth talking-" I stopped myself, realising how that sounded.
+"I mean, I know a few people here, but not enough to actually want to talk to them."

 "Hang with me and Elliot, then?
 Justin set up a racing game in the other room, we were gonna join, but we could use a fourth...
 You in?" he said, his tone obviously trying to sound coercing.

-"Please, anything to get me out of this corner for the next three hours," I said, Alex returning my words with a laugh.
+"Please, anything to get me out of this corner for the next three hours," I said.
+Alex returned my words with a laugh.

-As we move through the various cliques, I recognize a few faces here and there, though not enough to actually want to talk to them.
+As we move through the various cliques, I recognize a few faces here and there, not enough to go and talk to them.
 There’s been music playing since we got here, and I have yet to recognize a single song.
-It seems to be a playlist full of drone-y bass-heavy music that I can’t say I’ve heard in normal situations.
+It seems to be a playlist full of drone-y bass-heavy music that I can’t say I’ve heard in typical life situations.
 I’m doing my best to follow Alex, but he keeps weaving between everybody faster than I can keep up.
 I end up having to shove past the wave of bodies, in an effort to speed myself up.
 Luckily, it seems no one notices me anyway.

 When we arrive in the other room, it seems to be... just another living room, with a bit more spice.
 Walls decorated with a galore of punk posters, shelves holding more DVD cases than I would ever care to count, and even a mini-fridge.
 Is a mini-fridge that luxurious in my eyes?